What Does An Aftershave Do

 • Oily Skin: Alcohol-based aftershaves might be suitable, but ensure they don't contain overly drying ingredients.
 Lotion-based options with lighter textures are also a good choice.

-Always patch-test a new aftershave on a small area of skin before applying it to your entire face to check for any allergic reactions.
+Always patch-test a new aftershave on a small area of skin before applying it to your entire face to check for any allergic reactions And that's really what it comes down to..

 Applying Aftershave Correctly